 A simple swap is to forgo the diamond and go with a look alike.
 Cubic zirconia has come a long way, and only the two of you will know it’s a dupe.
 Just be upfront with your fiance, as some have been caught trying to pass off a fake.
 Yikes!
 You could go with a different gem altogether, use a birthstone, or opt for a colored rock, such as sapphire or emerald.

 If you must have a diamond ring, then there are ways to sacrifice in some areas to gain in others.
 For example, if the size is essential, look at stones that are lesser in quality.
 Lower-rated diamonds may have slight inclusions or a bit of a yellowish cast.
 If the diamond’s grade is crucial, then choose a slightly lower diamond carat size to put quality over quantity.
-Another option is to go for a less expensive, lab-grown diamond.
+Another option is to go for less expensive, lab-grown diamond engagement rings.

-Often, solitaires are costly.
+Often, solitaire engagement rings are costly.
 There is also a significant difference between a one-carat diamond and a ring with a total diamond weight of one carat.
 Choosing a piece with several smaller stones, instead of one large rock can make your bling more affordable.

 If your heart is set on a solitaire, go a bit under the weight you want.
 A .96 carat diamond is often less expensive than a one-carat ring.
 Even though the difference is only .04 carats, there are weight increments in the jewelry industry that serve as price markers.

-A salesperson can often be your ally, and the smaller the chain store, the better.
+A salesperson can often be your ally in choosing a bridal ring, engagement ring set, or diamond wedding bands, and the smaller the chain store, the better.
 If you head to a pawn shop or local jewelry boutique, sometimes you can ask for a percentage off the price.
 You may score a better deal, especially if you’re talking to the owner.
 Politely asking if they could extend a discount can go a long way.

 When dealing with a large chain, pick your clerk’s brain about affordable wedding rings.
 Ask them if any specials are coming up or if any rings may be marked down soon.
 It’s a win for everyone, as you help them clear out their stock.